Introducing our Author Sponsors for MCBD2020!

-The series has 8 titles so far including festivals such as Diwali, Holi, Ramadan/Eid etc. regions such as Mumbai, Delhi and even one on Indian wedding!
-The books provide an in-depth view via fun and engaging content!
+The series has 11 titles so far including festivals, places, mythology, activity books & more!
+The books provide an in-depth view via fun, non-religious and engaging content!

 Ajanta & Vivek also teach fun multicultural content via their YouTube channel whose goal is to provide Cultural Screen Time and includes animations, dance-along videos, trip to Indian stores and more.